Sigmmma/c20/src/content/h1/h1a-ek/readme.md

   - /h1/tools/hek
   - /h3/h3-ek
   - /h2/tools/h2-ek
+childOrder:
+  - h1a-guerilla
+  - h1a-sapien
+  - h1a-standalone-build
+  - h1a-tool
+  - blitzkrieg
 thanks:
   Vaporeon: Tips on using the H1A-EK with Custom Edition
 ---

-The **H1A Editing Kit** (**H1A-EK**), also called **Halo: CE Mod Tools**, is the set of official modding tools used to create custom multiplayer and singleplayer maps targeting the PC MCC version of [Halo: Combat Evolved Anniversary](~h1#mcc-pc-and-xbox-one-343-industries-2014-2021).
+The **H1 Editing Kit** is the set of official modding tools used to create custom maps for Halo: Combat Evolved.
+They have been released in 2004 by Gearbox as the **Halo Editing Kit** (HEK) for [Custom Edition](~custom-edition), and again by 343i as the updated **Halo: CE Mod Tools** (HCEEK or H1A-EK) targeting [MCC](~h1#mcc-pc-and-xbox-one-343-industries-2014-2021) on PC and distributed via Steam.

-These tools are updated versions of Bungie's original internal tools, having received significant investment by 343 Industries beyond the legacy 2004 [HEK](~hek) released by Gearbox with [Halo Custom Edition](~h1#custom-edition-pc).
-[Changes](#comparison-to-the-hek) include bug fixes, quality of life improvements, extended limits, new features and tools, and the inclusion of source [tags](~) and [scripts](~scripting) for the stock maps.
+Both the legacy HEK and newer H1A-EK are derived from Bungie's original content tools and work nearly the same way as each other.
+However, the newer tools benefit from countless bug fixes, quality of life improvements, extended limits, new features and tools, and the inclusion of source [tags](~) and [scripts](~scripting) for the stock maps (see [summary of changes](#comparison-to-the-hek)).

+# Getting started
+See the general [Steam installation steps](~/general/mod-tools#installation) for the H1A-EK, or the [HEK installation steps](~custom-edition#installation).
+Both have important actions you need to perform after installing.

+The resources and tools installed may differ between the HEK and H1A-EK:

+* [Tool](~h1a-tool): Imports source assets like textures and models into tag format, and builds maps.
+* [Guerilla](~h1a-guerilla): A general-purpose tag editor.
+* [Sapien](~h1a-sapien): Used to populate levels with objects and encounters.
+* [Standalone](~h1a-standalone-build): A build of Halo that loads tags instead of maps (H1A-EK only).
+* [Tags](~tags): A set of base tags for the HEK, or all stock map tags for the H1A-EK.
+* [Data](~source-data): For the H1A-EK this includes all singleplayer scripts.

+Head over to the [general information](~/general) section or [H1 guides](~guides) to learn more.

+# Using the H1A-EK with Custom Edition
-Maps build using the H1A-EK are not backwards compatible with Custom Edition (they use different [map versions](~map#map-header-cache-version)), but you can use the H1A-EK to create tags for H1CE as long as you avoid relying on backwards-incompatible tag features, limits, or script functions, and you build the map with [invader-build](~).
+Maps built using the H1A-EK are not backwards compatible with Custom Edition, but you can use the H1A-EK to create content for H1CE as long as you avoid relying on backwards-incompatible tag features, limits, or script functions, and you build the map with [invader-build](~).
 Using the new tools this way is not officially supported but can improve your experience over the HEK.

-# Getting started
-See the [general installation steps](~/general/mod-tools#installation) for help installing these tools.
-Don't forget to run the extract script!

-# Use with Custom Edition
-It's possible to use the H1A-EK for Custom Edition content creation, as long as some rules are followed:

 * Use a tagset intended for Custom Edition.
 Although the H1A-EK is backwards compatible with legacy tags, the opposite is not true.
 Legacy tools and Custom Edition itself cannot handle some MCC tags correctly because they can take advantage of engine features only available in MCC, like the extended script node limit and working [shader_transparent_generic](~).
 If you need stock tags, be sure to extract them from Halo PC or Custom Edition maps using [invader-extract](~).
 * Avoid using backwards-incompatible features.
 You need to be aware of which additions were made to MCC (see [changelog](#changelog) and [HEK comparison](#comparison-to-the-hek)).
 This includes tag fields and flags, script functions, and limit extensions.